 How much is the take-home pay for doctors in the UK?

-As mentioned earlier, you have to know how much you will get paid after enhancements to have a general quote.
+As mentioned earlier, you have to know how much you will get paid after enhancements before taxes to have a general quote.
 This is why you should ask for your WORK SCHEDULE from the HR of your hospital.
 It should mention things like this:

 At this point again, I want you to look the photo at the top of this post again, where I mentioned which level you can start depending on your previous qualification, and check the general pay.
 The above example is for my position and specifically my rota.